Nihilentropy-117/sync-google-calendars/docs/README.md

 This is useful for a collective Busy/Free Calendar or Google Home integration.

+## Why This Fork?

+This fork enhances the original project with the following improvements:

+**Privacy-Focused Event Naming**
+- All synced events now appear as "Nickname Busy" (e.g., "[Alice] Busy", "[Bob] Busy") instead of showing the actual event title
+- Original event titles are preserved in the event description for reference
+- Perfect for sharing calendars with privacy while still showing availability

+**Multiple Calendars Per Person**
+- Support for merging multiple calendars under a single nickname
+- Use an array of calendar IDs to consolidate personal, work, and other calendars
+- Example: `"[Alice]": ["alice-personal@gmail.com", "alice-work@gmail.com"]` shows all events as "[Alice] Busy"

+**Simplified Single-File Setup**
+- BatchRequest class merged into the main file for easier deployment
+- No need to manage multiple script files
+- Configuration variables at the top for quick editing

+**Enhanced Debugging**
+- Detailed console logging to troubleshoot sync issues
+- Shows exactly which calendars are being processed and how many events are found
+- Helps identify permission or configuration problems quickly

 ## Getting Starting

 1. Make sure every calendar you want sync is shared with the account that holds the shared calendar.